xversial/Foundation-Platform/docs/extensions/distributing-extensions.md

 <a name="public-extensions"></a>
 #### Public Extensions

 Distributing public extensions through Composer can be done in a lot of ways, the foremost being public Github repositories.
-By any means, every extension which is distrobuted through Composer requires a `composer.json` file.
+By any means, every extension which is distributed through Composer requires a `composer.json` file.
 [Dayle Rees](https://twitter.com/daylerees) has written [a great article about using Composer for your packages](http://daylerees.com/composer-primer).
 It will get you started on how you can format your `composer.json` file.

 For the full requirements for a Platform 2 extension see the [Basic Usage](/platform2/extensions#requirements) chapter.